Pfed-prog/Ceramic_Unstoppable/README.md

 In turn, if the values are already stored we can access the keys, for instance, the description key as `doc.content.description`.

+## Unstoppable Domains Resolver

-Besides, we use Resolver from Unstoppable Domains to get the connected ethereum address to the domain:
+Besides, in our application we use Resolver from Unstoppable Domains to decode the connected ethereum address of the public domain such as ryan.crypto:
 ```
 function getAddress(input){
     var promise = new Promise((resolve) => {